-For instance, it is very important that you tell your doctor about any prescription or over-the-counter medications that you are taking.
+You should tell your doctor about any prescription or over-the-counter medications that you’re taking.
 Your doctor can discuss how these medications should be used before and during the test.

 Certain medications could affect the outcome of your laparoscopy.
-Therefore, your doctor may provide special instructions if you are taking any of the following:
+Therefore, your doctor may provide special instructions if you’re taking any of the following:

 - nonsteroidal anti-inflammatory drugs (NSAIDs), including aspirin or ibuprofen

 Tell your doctor if you are pregnant or think you might be pregnant.
 This will ensure that your fetus isn’t harmed during the procedure.